dmandelin/world/notes.md

 opportunity) and warfare (if significant in that society) may automatically generate bigger status differences than before, which may start to be tolerated because of benefits given.
-For thoe most part, "big men" will have to provide something of value and can't be exploitative, but that won't be completely true.
+For the most part, "big men" will have to provide something of value and can't be exploitative, but that won't be completely true.
+In some cases, the rest of the society may band together to expel or kill the "big men", and it may become more egalitarian after that.

 Some new production opportunities: